Yahyakiani/Css_Notes/Islamiat/Islamiat Notes.md

       9. Self Purification
       10. Dignity of Man

+## Public Administration (Hard Copy)
+1. Concept of Public Administration (Amanah-Authority)
+   1. Role of Caliph ()
+2. Characteristics
+   1. Administration on Justice
+   2. Transparency
+   3. Equity/Fairness
+   4. Accountability
+   5. Rule of Law
+   6. Public Welfare
+   7. Accessable and Approachable Administration
+   8. Freedom of Expression
+3. Administration under Pious Caliph
+   1. Structure of Executive
+      1. State under caliph
+      2. Province under governor
+      3. District under amil
+      4. Gather in hajj and Accountability
+   2. Revolutionary concept Bait ul Mal
+   3. Establish Courts
+   4. Police Department
+   5. Irrigation Canals
+   6. Census of Population
+   7. Divide conquered land into provinces
+   8. Hijri Calendar start
+   9. Created a standard of Measures
+4. Letters of Hazrat Umer
+   1. How many letters ?
+   2. Letter to Abu Musa Al ashari ?
+Governor of Kufe ?
+Basis of Letter ?(Guidelines for judiciary)
+      1. Burden on Proof on whom ?
+      2. Perceptive and Judicious
+      3. Qualification of Witness
+         1. Non Adulturous
+         2. Not fake testing
+         3. Conflict of Interest
+         4. Not Rash/Calm
+      4. How umer selected Judges ?
+   3. Letter to Abu ubaidah Ibn Jarah
+      1. Damacus and Wine Incident
+   4. Utbah bin Khazwan ( Iraq Governor)
+      1. Protect non muslims,fulfill responsibility,its is imposed by Allah,keep it.
+5. Letters of Hazrat Ali
+   1. Malik al ashtar (Egypt-Advisory letter)
+      1. Good deeds greatest treause, Public treat kindly, Do not transgress
+      2. Strenght of state ?
+      3. Importance of Good council and how to choose them
+      4. Guidance from who ?
+      5. Nepotism ?
+      6. what shortens life of the state
+   2. Letter to Abdullah bin Al abbas (Basra Governor)
+      1. Not Pleased or Grieved over what ?
+      2. Worry about what ?
+      3. What should please and grief for ?
+   3. Letter of one of his officers on complain of Majoosi
+6. Accountability
+   1. Concept of Accountability
+   2. Types of Accountability
+      1. Self Accountability
+      2. Accountability of the administration
+      3. Abu Bakr (After made caliph)
+      4. Civil Servants
+         1. Qualities/Duties of Civil Servants
+            1. Avoid problems cause public service crisis
+            2. Competent
+            3. Fairness
+            4. Truthful
+            5. Abstain from miss appropriation
+            6. Avoid Favouritism
+            7. Promote Merit
+            8. Fair use state resources

 ### Clash of Civilizations
 1. WHo coined this Idea ?
 Samuel Huntington
 2. Francis Fukuyama says ?
 3. how does huntington theory evolve ?
 4. Causes of Clash according Huntington
 5. Flaw in theory of Huntington

+### Concept and Structure of Muslim Ummah and Suggestion for Revival
+1. Concept of Ummah (Universal)  (62 times mention in quran- Encyclopedia of Islam)
+2. West concept of Nation based on ?
+3. Meaning of Ummah
+4. Formation of Ummah
+   1. Purpose ?(WHat Allah says) (Surah Al imran- Best Nation)
+   2. Arab before ummah
+   3. classes in Arabs(Arbai Ajmi Hadees)
+   4. Prophet left nation
+   5. Expansion of Ummah
+5. Characteristics of Muslim Ummah( Use Aspect MNEMONIC where possible)
+   1. Unique concept of Nation
+   2. Islam does not deny patriotism
+   3. What does montgomery watt say about islam ?
+   4. Combination of Different ppls
+6. Threats to Ummah
+   1. Ideological Conflict with the West
+   2. Islamophobia
+   3. Sectarianism
+   4. Extremeism
+   5. Acculturation
+   6. Ignorant to the needs of the Modern World
+7. Revival of Ummah
+   1. Political Emancipation,Economic Progress,Education
+   2. Rejection of Western culture
+   3. OIC,Islamic Chamber of Commerce and Industry
+8. Pakistan efforts
+   1. Yemen Issue,Kuala Lumpur Summit,Palestine Cause,Uyghur Cause

+### Islamic Concept of Peace in Light of Quran and Sunnah
+1. Concept of Islam (Syed Amir ali,Maududi,Ghazali)
+2. Peace in Ayyat
+3. Peace in Ahadith
+4. Manifestation of Peace in the Form of Sunnah

+### Jihad (Chugtai-186)
+1. Intoduction
+   1. Meaning
+   2. Does not mean holy war
+   3. What is qital ?
+   4. compare with crusade
+   5. jihad/9-11
+   6. Sometimes 6th pillar
+   7. Different views on Jihad modern world
+      1. Just war,Struggle for the expansion of Islam (Islamic Modernist-Islamic Revivalist)
+   8. (Self ,State level jihad)
+2. Modern understanding of Jihad
+   1. dr fazlur rehman on jihad
+   2. Mehmood ayub (Harmony)
+3. Muslim Public Opinion of Jihad
+   1. Different connotations in Muslim ummah
+4. Types of Jihad
+   1. Jihad Al Asgar
+   2. Jihad Al akbar
+   3. Greater jihad reference (Jabir bin Abdullah)
+5. Misconception regarding Jihad
+   1. Confuse Qital in Islam( Tabook Example)
+   2. Farzae kifaya
+   3. Muslim Monarchs Misconception
+6. Objectives of Holy war in islam (Molana Safih ur rehman mubarik puri-Seerah writer)
+   1. Fight againsts aggression (Transgression ayat-Bakarh)
+   2. Assist the oppressed even in non islamic land (not fight in the cause of Allah and of those who being weak are ill treated,nisah)
+   3. To eradicate Mischief and Fitna (Figt them on until no more mischief and the religion become Allah's-bakarah)
+   4. To eliminate cruelty (Prophet on stopping cruelty with hand mouth and heart)
+   5. To remove hindrances in the way of islam
+7. Principles of war in Islam
+   1. rights of war
+8. Modern day militancy and jihad
+9.